muneeb787/stock-watchList/README.md

-Sure, here's a detailed README.md file for the Flutter app project:

 # Stock Market Tracker

 Stock Market Tracker is a Flutter app that allows users to view the stock market details of various companies along with their graphs and major stock details.
 The app also features a news section related to stocks.